Sweet Potato Casserole

 Pieces of cooked sweet potato in a glass bowl.

-Bake for about 40 minutes, uncovered, or until the topping is nicely browned.
-Let cool slightly before serving.
+Step 6: Bake.
+Bake the casserole for about 40 minutes, uncovered, or until the topping is nicely browned.
+Let it cool slightly before serving, then spoon out and enjoy!

 Sweet potato casserole with a scoop missing.